istudyatuni/blog/content/why-i-dont-like-go.typ

             foobar map[string]any `json:"foobar"` // some comment
         }
         ```

+        I guess it's formatted this way because there can be more than 2 "elements" on a single row of struct literal (type definition or struct construction), and it will be hard to read otherwise
     // - `gofumpt` (external formatter)
 - Specifying template for time parsing is weird.
-It basically looks like a date, but just with specific values:
+It basically looks like a date, but just with specific values.
+From standard library:
     ```go
     const RFC3339 = "2006-01-02T15:04:05Z07:00"
     ```